alexdevero/alex-devero-blog/__drafts__/draft--getting-started-with-typescript-built-in-utility-types-part-2.md

 The goal of this two-part article is to help you understand TypeScript built-in utility types.
 In this second part, you will learn about the last eight of these types.
 These are `NonNullable`, `Parameters`, `ConstructorParameters`, `ReturnType`, `InstanceType`, `ThisParameterType`, `OmitThisParameter` and `ThisType`.

 If you want to learn about the previous eight, take a look at the [part 1].
 Part 1 will help you understand and work with `Partial`, `Required`, `Readonly`, `Record`, `Pick`, `Omit`, `Exclude` and `Extract`.
 Otherwise, keep reading.

+## Note on availability

+The types we will talk about in this part are available in TypeScript version 4.0 and newer.
+Make sure you use this version to avoid potential issues due to compatibility.

 ## NonNullable<Type>

 ## Parameters<Type>